-Updated October 2018 Pros Can record in pro video formats XLR audio inputs Big, easy-to-use touchscreen Dual native ISO Cons Short battery life (around 40 minutes) No electronic viewfinder Very large file sizes No in-body stabilisation The new 4K BlackMagic Pocket Cinema Camera looks really useful for creative filmmakers who want high quality images at … Read more
+Updated August 2019 Pros Can record in pro video formats XLR audio inputs Big, easy-to-use touchscreen Dual native ISO Cons Short battery life (around 40 minutes) No electronic viewfinder Very large file sizes No in-body stabilisation The 4K BlackMagic Pocket Cinema Camera looks really useful for creative filmmakers who want high quality images at an … Read more

 The H1n is really useful for capturing ambient sound Design and controls are better than on the H1 It performs much better in windy conditions The Zoom H1n is a small, pocketable audio recorder which can record high quality audio with its built-in mic or an external mic.
 It replaces the Zoom H1.
 That was … Read more

 Zoom’s little H1 audio recorder was a bargain way to record good quality stereo sound for filmmaking.
 I’ve just received its replacement, the H1n.
 I’ll be writing a full review soon (now online here) but first impressions are that it’s a really solid upgrade.
 Major features are a physical dial to adjust the record level, … Read more

 Panasonic’s new GH5s is an update to their flagship GH5, specifically aimed at professional video shooters.
 It adds more video options to the GH5’s already impressive specs, with improved low light performance.
 It’s probably the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.
 Panasonic have designed the GH5s … Read more

 I’m a fan of the Osmo Mobile smartphone stabiliser, but it’s a lot more expensive than competitors like the Zhiyun Smooth-Q. DJI have now announced a much more affordable, lighter new version.
 The Osmo Mobile 2 will retail at $129 (UK pricing not yet announced) and has some major improvements over the original model: it … Read more